sibvic/sibvic/readme.md

 as well as help with Lua scripting on these platforms.
 Later on I switched back to FXTS2 desktop platform: add new source of ticks and do a major architecture redesign.
 Burned out in the end, and quit development for almost 5 months.

-Used stack: C++11/C++14, Objective C, Java, C#, JNI, Android, iOS, Linux, MacOS, switft.
+Used stack: C++11/C++14, Objective C, Java, C#, JNI, Android, iOS, Linux, MacOS, Switft, Python.

 ## Jul 2017-Sep 2020 Freelancer on Upwork